filthmover/filthmover/README.md

 Verbose - Off
 Time - files older than 7 days

+You will need to edit the list or site files and update the destination folder locations to match your requirements

 Usage:
   Execute the script in the folder where video files are stored with the following options --log -  Enable logging to "Script Folder Location"